-If you want to get an impression of what my train castle looked like, please step inside.
+If you want to get an impression of what my train castle on the Trans Mongolian train trip looked like, please step inside.

 This was our sleeping compartment.
 This picture is taken towards the window.
 You can see the 2 blue beds on the lower level, in day time we used those as sofa’s to sit, hang, lay, read, write and eat on.
 In the night time my room mate made the climb to our first floor, where there are 2 more beds.
 I stayed on this floor and turned the right sofa into my bed.
 On the right : Parade’s End, which was tougher to read than I thought, but I managed to read most of it.